zhexin1904/gtsam_personal/gtsam/slam/slam.md

-# SLAM Factors and Algorithms
+# SLAM

 The `slam` module provides a collection of factors, constraints, utilities, and initialization algorithms commonly used in Simultaneous Localization and Mapping (SLAM) and Structure from Motion (SfM) applications.
 It builds upon the core GTSAM inference engine (`gtsam/inference`) and geometric types (`gtsam/geometry`).

 ## Core Factors

 These are fundamental factor types often used as building blocks in SLAM.

--   [BetweenFactor](doc/BetweenFactor.ipynb) : Represents relative measurements between two poses or other Lie group variables (e.g., odometry).
--   [PoseRotationPrior](doc/PoseRotationPrior.ipynb) : A prior factor acting only on the rotation component of a pose variable.
+-   [PriorFactor](doc/PriorFactor.ipynb) : A prior factor acting only on the rotation component of a pose variable.
--   [PoseTranslationPrior](doc/PoseTranslationPrior.ipynb) : A prior factor acting only on the translation component of a pose variable.
+-   [BetweenFactor](doc/BetweenFactor.ipynb) : Represents relative measurements between two poses or other Lie group variables (e.g., derived from [odometry](https://en.wikipedia.org/wiki/Odometry)).

 ## Visual SLAM/SfM Factors

 Factors specifically designed for visual data (camera measurements).

 -   [GenericProjectionFactor](doc/GenericProjectionFactor.ipynb) : Standard monocular projection factor relating a 3D landmark, camera pose, and fixed calibration to a 2D measurement.
+-   [GeneralSFMFactor](doc/GeneralSFMFactor.ipynb) : Projection factors used when camera calibration is unknown or optimized alongside poses and landmarks.
 -   [StereoFactor](doc/StereoFactor.ipynb) : Standard stereo projection factor relating a 3D landmark, camera pose, and fixed stereo calibration to a `StereoPoint2` measurement.
--   [PlanarProjectionFactor](doc/PlanarProjectionFactor.ipynb) : Projection factors specialized for robots moving on a 2D plane.
--   [GeneralSFMFactor](doc/GeneralSFMFactor.ipynb) : Projection factors used when camera calibration is unknown or optimized alongside poses and landmarks.
 -   [EssentialMatrixFactor](doc/EssentialMatrixFactor.ipynb) : Factors constraining poses or calibration based on the Essential matrix derived from calibrated cameras.
 -   [EssentialMatrixConstraint](doc/EssentialMatrixConstraint.ipynb) : Factor constraining the relative pose between two cameras based on a measured Essential matrix.
 -   [TriangulationFactor](doc/TriangulationFactor.ipynb) : Factor constraining a 3D point based on a measurement from a single known camera view, useful for triangulation.
+-   [PlanarProjectionFactor](doc/PlanarProjectionFactor.ipynb) : Projection factors specialized for robots moving on a 2D plane.

 ## Smart Factors